LiskArchive/lisk-legacy-docs/packages/constants/constants.md

 constants.EPOCH_TIME_SECONDS; // EPOCH_TIME as seconds since Unix Epoch.

 constants.MAX_ADDRESS_NUMBER; // Maximum valid number which can form an address when suffixed with an 'L'. constants.MAX_TRANSACTION_AMOUNT; // Maximum valid amount for a transaction.
+Maximum value for PostgreSQL bigint.

 constants.SIGNED_MESSAGE_PREFIX; // The prefix attached to all messages signed according to the Lisk message signature protocol.